 The Club Committee administer most aspects of the Club operation.
 All Committee members are volunteers and the Committee and other volunteers support the club.
-If you have questions about any aspect of running the Club, or would like to assist, please contact the Club Chairperson (as below)
+If you have questions about any aspect of running the Club, or would like to assist, please contact the Club Chairperson or any other Committee Members